Enhancing Productivity with SQL Server Management Studio Shortcuts

 - Shortcut:

-- Why It’s Useful: Easily comment out sections of code for debugging or documentation purposes.
+- Use Case: Easily comment out sections of code for debugging or documentation purposes.

 - Shortcut: